 The most common type of radiation therapy, a high-energy beam is directed at the cancer with pinpoint accuracy.
 It destroys cancer cells while minimizing damage to the surrounding areas.
 Used to treat many types of malignancies, this treatment is painless and carried out over several weeks.

-IMRT uses a computer to generate a more complicated treatment plan to limit dose to organs that are near or touching the tumor, while still giving the tumor a therapeutic dose
+- Intensity Modulated Radiation Therapy (IMRT): IMRT uses a computer to generate a more complicated treatment plan to limit dose to organs that are near or touching the tumor, while still giving the tumor a therapeutic dose.

-SRS is used to treat functional abnormalities and small, well-defined tumors of the brain.
-Delivery is typically one fraction of high dose radiation.
+- Stereotactic Radiosurgery (SRS): SRS is used to treat functional abnormalities and small, well-defined tumors of the brain.
+Delivery is typically one fraction of high-dose radiation.

 Internal Radiation Therapy

-This type of radiation treatment puts a radioactive substance into your body, near or directly into the cancer site.
-It can be in the form of an implant, a pill, or an intravenous fluid.
+This type of radiation treatment places a radioactive substance into your body, near or directly into the cancer site.
+It can be in the form of an implant, a pill or an intravenous fluid.
 Some internal radiation treatments may require an overnight stay, while others can be performed on an outpatient basis.
 Your physician will walk you through the options and post-treatment considerations.

-HDR brachytherapy involves remotely sending the radioactive source into the body through an implanted applicator.
+- High-Dose Rate (HDR) Brachytherapy: HDR brachytherapy involves remotely sending the radioactive source into the body through an implanted applicator.
 The applicator is surgically implanted before treatment.
-Treatments typically last around 10 - 15 minutes.
+Treatments typically last around 10-15 minutes.